ChilliCream/graphql-workshop/docs/7-subscriptions.md

 Before we can start with introducing our new subscriptions, we need first to bring in some new types and add some more packages.

-1. Add a reference to the NuGet package package `HotChocolate.Subscriptions.InMemory` version `11.0.0-preview.148`.

-   1. `dotnet add GraphQL package HotChocolate.Subscriptions.InMemory --version 11.0.0-preview.148`

-   > This brings an in-memory subscription bus, which is enough if you have just one server.
-If you want to use multiple GraphQL servers with a robust pub/sub system like Redis, you can use `HotChocolate.Subscriptions.Redis` for instance.

 1. Add a new directory `Attendees`.

    ```console